-Take a bite into these soft and chunky Red Velvet Oreo Cookies!
-They are filled with vanilla Oreos, white chocolate chips, and red velvet flavor.
-The best part is they require absolutely no chill time and do not spread!
+Take a bite into these soft and chunky Red Velvet Oreo Cookies.
+They are filled with golden Oreos, white chocolate chips, and red velvet flavor.
+The best part is they require absolutely no chill time, do not spread, and are easy to whip up!

-These Red Velvet Oreo Cookies are great for sharing with friends, packing in lunchboxes for a sweet surprise, or dunking in a glass of cold milk!
+- Great for sharing with friends, packing in lunchboxes for a sweet surprise, or dunking in a glass of cold milk!
 Bring them to parties as a dish to pass and everyone will be asking for your recipe.
-Let’s make them!

-- Corn Starch: This is what keeps your cookies from spreading as they bake.
+- Corn Starch: This is what keeps your cookies from spreading and getting thin and dense as they bake.

 - Egg: Same as the butter, make sure it is at room temperature or the cookie dough will not mix together properly.